vinsis/speech-commands-recognition/Notes.md

 ### 5. Increasing the number of parameters even more

 To make sure my model wasn't constrained by the number of parameters, I decided to go ballistic and significantly increased the number of parameters.
-I was able to achieve ~87% accuracy on validation and test sets.
+I was able to achieve accuracies of 88.5% and 87.5% on validation and test sets within six epochs.

-__I will keep adding to this section as I make further progress__
+I trained the model further with learning rate 1e-6 but it didn't improve.
+I guess I am done experimenting.

+## Improving accuracy further

+Here are some of the things one can try.
+Note that these steps are written keeping in mind that I am still trying to refrain from MaxPooling and  pre-processing audio (using fourier transform etc):

+* Changing the model parameters (kernel size, stride, number of dense layers etc)
+* Tweaking hyperparameters like momentum, L2 weight decay
+* Adding noise to training data to make the learning model more robust